edmundhung/conform/docs/api/react/future/BaseControl.md

 > The `BaseControl` component is part of Conform's future export.
 These APIs are experimental and may change in minor versions.
 [Learn more](https://github.com/edmundhung/conform/discussions/954)

 A React component that renders hidden native form controls.
-It is commonly used with [`useControl`](./useControl) to bridge custom UI components back to standard form submission.
+It could be used with [`useControl`](./useControl) to bridge custom UI components back to standard form submission.

 ```tsx
 import { BaseControl, useControl } from '@conform-to/react/future';